swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/survey_monkey.md

 If requested, raw data as csv can be exported and shared with hosts and instructors.

-From the interal view of the survey results click the green `Save as` button at the top right.
+From the internal view of the survey results click the green `Save as` button at the top right.
 This time, click `Export file`.

 ![Survey results save as](images/surveymonkey_saveas.png)